-- 12 ounces cooked turkey or chicken, cubed
+- 12 ounces cooked turkey, or chicken, cubed

 - Add flour and poultry seasoning, stirring to coat vegetables and create a paste.
 Cook for 1 minute.

-- Add chicken and stir to combine.
+- Add turkey and stir to combine.
 Remove from heat.
 If soup is still thin, allow to set for 5 minutes to allow soup to thicken.
 Do a taste test, season with salt and pepper if desired, then serve and enjoy.